Applied Reconciliation: Indigenous Partnership Building

 PROGRAM GOALS

-INDIGENOUS ENGAGEMENT HIGHLIGHTS 1994-2024
+INDIGENOUS ENGAGEMENT HIGHLIGHTS 1994-2025

-• 2024 - Living Lakes Canada is working with Upper Nicola Band and the Government of Canada, Fisheries and Oceans Canada to develop a State of the Watershed report with restoration recommendations for the Nicola Watershed.
+• 2024 - Living Lakes Canada is working with Upper Nicola Band and Fisheries and Oceans Canada to develop a State of the Watershed report with restoration recommendations for the Nicola Watershed.
 This work will involve lake water quality investigations, cyanobacteria monitoring, Foreshore Integrated Management Planning, river and stream health assessments, biodiversity baseline studies, and invasive species habitat assessments to get a holistic picture of the health of the watershed.

 • 2024 - Living Lakes Canada delivered an environmental DNA (eDNA) training to Simpcw Resources Group and Simpcw First Nation in collaboration with Jared Hobbs (J. Hobbs Ecological Consulting Ltd.) and the Helbing lab (University of Victoria) as part of the iTrackDNA project.
 Participants learned applications and considerations of using eDNA methods while gaining practical experience with sample collection.

-• 2023 - In close collaboration with the Government of Yukon, Living Lakes Canada led the first phase of relationship building to explore lake monitoring in the territory, which involved nine First Nations and other Indigenous groups from the Yukon and Northern BC.
+• 2023 - In collaboration with the Government of Yukon, Living Lakes Canada led the first phase of relationship building to explore lake monitoring in the territory, with nine First Nations and other Indigenous groups from the Yukon and Northern BC.
 A key focus of this project was to understand the contributions from both Indigenous and Western knowledge systems to lake stewardship and to report back to participants (read the Sharing Back report).

 • 2023 - Living Lakes Canada hired an Indigenous Youth Ambassador who, in addition to attending conferences and presenting at our youth-focused events, wrote the multi-media column series “The Youth Perspective” that combined youth and Indigenous storytelling on important topics related to freshwater conservation.
 The Youth Perspective has been published on platforms across Canada, including The Starfish Canada.